SPARRING KUMITE

 6. Time Limit

-• Performances typically have a time limit of 3-5 minutes, depending on the division.
+• Performances typically have a 3 to 5-minute time limit, depending on the division.

 • Exceeding the time limit may result in point deductions or disqualification.